mildsunrise/university-4b-tfg/memory/development.md

 [Node.JS](https://nodejs.org) is a platform for event-driven programming in JavaScript.
 Since it's based on an event loop and uses the same language as the browser, it was a natural choice for this application.
 We chose [Express](https://expressjs.com) for the server, [socket.io](https://socket.io) for the client-server communication, and [Smoothie Charts](https://smoothiecharts.org) for the real-time plots.

 We won't go into much detail on the development here.
 First the usual server boilerplate code, which is shown in listing \ref{lst:monitor-server-boilerplate}.
 Then we need to set up the tracer (clock \& events) and start it, as shown in listing \ref{lst:monitor-tracer-setup}.
-Keep in mind that tracefs is mounted on `/sys/kernel/debug/tracing` in old systems, and `/sys/kernel/tracing` on recent ones.
+Keep in mind that tracefs is mounted on `/sys/kernel/debug/tracing` in old systems, and `/sys/kernel/tracing` on recent ones \cite{docs-tracer-config}.

 \begin{listing}
 \begin{minted}{js}